youzh-all/CF_3D-CNN/README.md

 # Deep Learning Model Comparison for Tomato Genotype Classification Based on Chlorophyll Fluorescence Data

 ## Abstract
-This research compares the performance of various deep learning models for classifying tomato genotypes using chlorophyll fluorescence data.
-Through comprehensive implementation and evaluation of LSTM, 1D-CNN, and 3D-CNN models, we identified 3D-CNN as the optimal model for this classification task.
+The objective of this study is to develop deep learning models for the efficient classification of tomato genotypes, in which mutations were introduced into the SlGA20ox gene using CRISPR-Cas9, based on chlorophyll fluorescence data, and to compare their performance.
+Through comprehensive implementation and evaluation of LSTM, 1D-CNN, and 3D-CNN models, we identified 3D-CNN as the most suitable model for this classification task.

 ## Project Structure